 Local authorities must provide transport help to eligible children to help them get to the nearest suitable school.
+However, support for students aged 16 and over is not guaranteed.
+While local councils may offer help, it's discretionary.

 For more information on eligibility see our website: contact.org.uk/school-college-transport